 I'm an Assistant Professor of Mathematics at Louisiana State University, having joined the faculty in the Summer of 2012.
+Before that, I was a NSF Postdoctoral Fellow at Columbia University.
 I graduated with a Ph.D. in mathematics from the University of Pennsylvania back in May of 2009.
 While I was a graduate student, I worked under the supervision of John Etnyre and Herman Gluck.
 In case you're interested, feel free to take a look at my Curriculum Vitae and Research Statement.

 Research: My research centers on questions in contact geometry, low-dimensional topology, knot theory and Riemannian geometry.
 My work addresses classification and structure problems for contact 3-manifolds as well as the Legendrian and transverse knots they contain.
 I am also interested in questions lying in the intersection between classical knot theory and Riemannian geometry.
 I study geometric invariants in magnetohydrodynamics and, specifically, higher-order analogues of helicity invariants of vector fields.

-Teaching: This past fall I taught courses on Contact Geometry and Wavelets.
-Last summer I supervised a group of undergraduates as they participate in LSU's Noyce Summer Research Internship.
+Teaching: This fall I am teaching a graduate-level introductory Topology course and a Complex Analysis.
 In 2012 I received the Chauvenet Prize for expository mathematical writing at the Joint Meetings.
 I was awarded the prize together with my coauthors Dennis DeTurck, Herman Gluck and Daniel Pomerleano for our article The Four Vertex Theorem and its Converse.